 Let’s get started

 First things first get out that Cricut or Silhouette!
-Load your SVG’s or open this Cricut design space file.
+Open this Cricut design space file.
 The design space file has a lot of components.
 My suggestion would be to click make it and select the size of your mat.
 The design space software will automatically configure where the petals will fit.
 The good news is we are cutting all of this except one center circle with the same color card stock.

 Step One: cut petals